 We trust nursing homes to take good care of the people we love.
-Unfortunately, nursing homes do not always deliver the high-quality care that they advertise.
+Unfortunately, nursing homes do not always deliver the high-quality care that they promise.
 Serious violations regularly occur in nursing homes and assisted living facilities throughout Pennsylvania and New Jersey.
-These violations can cause illnesses, infections, injuries, and even wrongful death.

-If you suspect that your parent, grandparent, or elderly relative is being abused or neglected by nursing home staff, it’s very important to take immediate action.
-By speaking up now, you could save your loved one from serious harm or death.
-Additionally, financial compensation may be available for the victim’s pain and suffering, mental anguish, medical bills, and other losses.
+A Philadelphia nursing home lawyer can help if you suspect that a loved one is being neglected or abused at a nursing home.
+By speaking up, you could save your loved one from serious harm or death.
+Financial compensation may be available for the victim’s pain and suffering, mental anguish, medical bills, and other losses.

-By far, the most common avoidable nursing home injuries occur when residents fall at the facility.
-Nursing home falls are usually preventable.
+The most common, avoidable nursing home injuries occur when residents fall at the facility.
+Nursing home falls are usually preventable with proper care.
+A personal injury lawyer can help if your loved one fell and was injured at a nursing home.
 Some common causes of avoidable falls include:

 While anyone can break a bone, seniors are at elevated risk due to decreased bone density, poor balance, and other effects of aging.
 Nursing home bone fractures can result from a number of causes that give rise to injury liability, including: